Here's the link.

 According to Australia Energy Market Operator chief Daniel Westerman (in an interview with Sophie Vorrath at reneweconomy.com) "Australia’s operational paradigm is no longer ‘baseload-and-peaking’, but increasingly it’s a paradigm of ‘renewables-and-firming’.”(4) So, why is the Federal LNP still supporting "baseload-and-peaking" power eg.Nuclear and unnatural methane gas, when it's no longer relevant to the upgraded renewable energy grid that most of the Country is building for dispatchable power on demand using grid "firming" with batteries for intermittent renewable energy sources?

-Regarding nuclear power, there's also the problem of expanding the nuclear fuel cycle, training up nuclear specialists, dealing with the toxic waste and the time taken to build the nuclear power plants eg. 2040+.
-In my opinion, nuclear power is a 'dead argument' with some media networks prepared to flog the idea to anyone who cares enough to either believe it, laugh at it or groan (my reaction).
+Regarding nuclear power, there's also the problem of expanding the nuclear fuel cycle, training up nuclear specialists, dealing with the toxic waste, the time taken to build the nuclear power plants eg. 2040+, expected budget blowouts and the increased power prices predicted from the Ontario example.
+In my opinion, nuclear power is a 'dead argument' (like 'dead dinosaurs' aka fossil fuel for a 'dead Planet') with some media networks prepared to flog the idea to anyone who cares enough to either believe it, laugh at it or groan (my reaction).
 But the thing is, there's a lot more money to make from the 'future of energy'.
 And if it's Carbon negative, hello Carbon Dioxide Removal credits, or if you're smarter than that, Biochar Carbon Removal credits.
 Denmark wouldn't disagree - in fact, Denmark is rolling out the world's first Biochar Carbon Removal strategy!
 Maybe we should follow suit?
 But- that would imply a consistent policy to renewable energy which neither major party has indicated.
 Maybe there could be a major difference on energy policy (a nuclear energy smokescreen for more fossil fuel and no 2030 Carbon emissions target don't count) between the two major parties for the next Federal election?
 Show me something exciting, innovative, sustainable and honest.

 I've more or less accepted that I'm going to devote the rest of my life to the arse end of the fossil fuel water insecurity causality.
 However - TLUD stoves eg.Navigator (see web page above) and cogeneration of power from biochar kilns eg.Algorithm (see web page above) could change the game but the uptake needed is staggering though not impossible!
 Potentially, one application of biochar for water security is using it for a paintable 'hydrogel' (using Sodium Alginate as a binder) for water adsorption and desorption and collection in an 'Atmospheric Water Harvesting' (AWH) system.
 It could be a game changer but need to prototype it, possibly joining forces with MIT.
 On an energy note, thermal energy is the main problem for biomass to biochar whether it be from cogen (process heat or power) or using biochar for thermal storage for water or electricity (but would have to compete with graphite).
 And there's wind eg.offshore in Japan, wave and solar PVs eg. Perovskites or a combination of all 3 eg.Noviocean.
 Batteries too in the mix eg.Iron-air, Sodium-air etc. Many more brilliant ideas to (almost) replace fossil for good.